epfl-lara/stainless/core/src/sphinx/installation.rst

 Via Docker
 ----------

-If you have Docker installed, you can run the latest Stainless version with:
+If you have `Docker <https://docs.docker.com>`_ installed, you can run the latest Stainless version with:

 .. code-block:: bash

    $ docker run -v $PWD:/local docker.pkg.github.com/romac/stainless/stainless:latest /local/test.scala

 This will pull down the latest Stainless image from the GitHub package registry, mount the current directory at ``/local`` within the container, and invoke Stainless on ``test.scala``, provided it exists in the current directory.
-See the previous section for an sample ``test.scala``.
+See the previous section for a sample ``test.scala``.

 .. _gitter8-template: